Stalingrad (Grossman novel): Background

 Grossman wrote Stalingrad starting in 1943.
 The book was extensively edited through a number of editions.
 Grossman intended his novel to be the "War and Peace" of World War II ("The Great Patriotic War" in Soviet parlance.)
 It was published in parts at first but was subject to extensive political censorship.
 While Joseph Stalin ruled, Grossman could not criticize Stalin or the Soviet central command.
 As Stalin's government shifted, Grossman had to add or subtract elements of the book.
 He added new pieces to more broadly cover the Soviet war experiences, such as mining and food production; he subtracted parts that too strongly lauded Jewish contributions.
 By 1953, Stalin had become paranoid over a Jewish conspiracy; he feared that Jewish doctors were trying to assassinate him.
 Grossman, being Jewish himself, was fortunate to escape arrest.
 When Stalin died, Grossman's novel was again edited and republished in Russian as "Part 1" of Grossman's "War and Peace" recounting the Great Patriotic War.

-Stalingrad, as translated into English by Robert and Elizabeth Chandler, tried to include to provide a comprehensive version Grossman's texts.
+Stalingrad, as translated into English by Robert and Elizabeth Chandler, tried to provide a comprehensive version of Grossman's texts.
 The Chandlers' editing rules were based on trying to surmise Grossman's wishes seeking to include any text that Grossman "liked", even if it was on a topic that was forced on him by outside forces.
 The Chandlers removed text that they believed would cause a plot conflict, or that Grossman himself had deleted.
 The result is a translation that can be seen as "designed by committee".
 There are many plot lines, many of which are left unresolved or unmentioned for the rest of the novel.
 This near-1000-page Stalingrad is only the prelude to his more popular second novel Life and Fate, written in 1959, well after Stalin's death, and first published in 1980.
 The second novel resolves the majority of the incomplete plot lines from Stalingrad.